uswds/uswds-site/_together/02-findings.md

         Figuring out how to create DEIA-supportive solutions while aligning with existing reporting requirements.
       </li>
       <li>
-        Balancing new solutions with the needs (and limitations) of legacy back-end systems.
+        Balancing new solutions with the needs — and limitations — of legacy back-end systems.
       </li>
       <li>
         Ensuring that the solutions they provide also provide adequate privacy protection for individuals and families.